MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-4-Qubit.md

 Y = \begin{bmatrix} 0 & -i \\\\  i & 0 \end{bmatrix}=T^2HT^4  HT^6, \qquad Z=\begin{bmatrix}1&0\\\\ 0&-1 \end{bmatrix}=T^4.
 $$

 Here the operations $X$, $Y$ and $Z$ are used especially frequently and are named *Pauli operators* after their creator Wolfgang Pauli.
 Together with the non-Clifford gate (the $T$-gate), these operations can be composed to approximate any unitary transformation on a single qubit.

+>For more information on these operations, their Bloch sphere representations and Q# implementations, please refer to [this](./libraries/prelude.md) article.

 As an example of how unitary transformations can be built from these primitives, the three transformations pictured in the Bloch spheres above correspond to the gate sequence $\begin{bmatrix} 1 \\\\  0 \end{bmatrix} \mapsto HZH \begin{bmatrix} 1 \\\\  0 \end{bmatrix} = \begin{bmatrix} 0 \\\\  1 \end{bmatrix}$.

 While the previous constitute the most popular primitive gates for describing operations on the logical level of the stack (think of the logical level as the level of the quantum algorithm), it is often convenient to consider less basic operations at the algorithmic level, for example operations closer to a function description level.
 Fortunately, Q# also has methods available for implementing higher-level unitaries, which in turn allows high-level algorithms to be implemented without explicitly decomposing everything down to Clifford and $T$-gates.

 The simplest such primitive is the single qubit-rotation.
 Three single-qubit rotations are typically considered: $R_x$, $R_y$ and $R_z$.
 To visualize the action of the rotation $R_x(\theta)$, for example, imagine pointing your right thumb along the direction of the $x$-axis of the Bloch sphere and rotating the vector with your hand through an angle of $\theta/2$ radians.
 This confusing factor of $2$ arises from the fact that orthogonal vectors are $180^\circ$ apart when plotted on the Bloch sphere, yet are actually $90^\circ$ degrees apart geometrically.
 The corresponding unitary matrices are: